alexeiandrusceac/bend-technologies/README.md

 ## GIT

 ## !!!!!
-Some changes are done so use `git pull develop` to get them !!!
+Some changes (removed node_modules on back-end and front-end, added new component, added some rules and some fixes) are done so use `git pull develop` to get them !!!

 ## BACKEND packages used